openpolis/geojson-italy/README.md

 The limits are released both in [topojson](https://github.com/topojson/topojson) with a high simplification rate (5%), and the non-simplified [geojson](https://geojson.org/) format.

-Topojson files are thought for simple web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).
+As administrative limits change continuously, the files are upgraded periodically, and refer to the **latest** administrative subdivisions, as published by [ISTAT](https://www.istat.it/) in [this permalink](https://www.istat.it/it/archivio/222527) (hoping it's actually a **permalink**).

-The files are upgraded periodically, and refer to the latest administrative subdivisions, as published by [ISTAT](https://www.istat.it/) in [this permalink](https://www.istat.it/it/archivio/222527) (hoping it's actually a **permalink**).
+In the future, historical versions, year by year, will be published as branches.

 **Latest upgrade**: Jan 2019